theonize/Currier/Pattern/Body Position.md

 [Ps 1:1] "the counsel of the wicked"
 It is quite a different matter to hear a thing than to do it.
 Walking first requires standing, then a direction (hopefully a destination but not always.)
-The danger of many occultic practices is that they can be done in the heart, required nearly no effort.
+The danger of many occultic practices is that they can be done in the heart, requiring nearly no effort.

 ## Run